vignettes/Multi_State_Processes.Rmd

-It is often the case that a subject may transition between multiple states and we are interested to assess the association of longitudinal marker(s) with each of these transitions.
-In this vignette we will illustrate how to achieve this using JMbayes2.
+A subject may often transition between multiple states, and we are interested in assessing the association of longitudinal marker(s) with each of these transitions.
+In this vignette, we will illustrate how to achieve this using JMbayes2.

 We will consider a simple case with one longitudinal outcome and a three-state (illness-death) model, but this application can be extended for the cases of multiple longitudinal markers and more than three states.

-For our example the default functional form is assumed, i.e., that the linear predictor \(\eta(t)\) of the mixed model is associated with the each transition intensity at time \(t\).
+For our example, the default functional form is assumed, i.e., that the linear predictor \(\eta(t)\) of the mixed model is associated with each transition intensity at time \(t\).
 The following piece of code simulates the data:

 set.seed(1234)